-Recently, I’ve gotten into more hippy-dippy activities like yoga, essential oils, and crystal healing.
+Recently, I’ve gotten into more hippy-dippy coping skills like yoga, essential oils, and crystal healing.
 Coping skills are unique for every person, and there’s no wrong way to do it unless you are hurting yourself or someone else.
 For example, I bite my nails.
 I have been biting my nails ever since I can remember.
 I have tried countless times to stop, but I’ve been doing it for over ten years, so I always fall back into it.
-Biting my nails is a maladaptive coping skill for my anxiety disorder because it leads to sore and bloody fingertips.
+Biting my nails is a maladaptive coping skill for my symptoms anxiety and depression.
+It leads to sore and bloody fingertips.
 I am hurting myself, but I do it because it brings me a kind of relief. it’s strange, but that how maladaptive coping skills work.

 1. Watch an episode of your favorite TV show.
 Whenever I’m having a panic attack or going through a stressful situation, I turn on The Office.
 There has never been a time when it didn’t cheer me up.
 I’m sure you have a favorite TV show or movie, too.
 Turn it on, and let it distract you for a little while!

 2. Draw or paint a picture.
 It doesn’t have to be good!!!
 Growing up in a family of visual artists… Wow, the desire to compete with them when I am a writer, not a visual artist, was hard to overcome at times.
 But first and foremost, art is a hobby and a coping skill.
 Just because we’re not amazing at something doesn’t mean we shouldn’t still do it if it brings us joy!